|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Casing and tubing strings are the main parts of the well construction.
 All wells drilled for the purpose of oil or gas production (or injecting materials into underground formations) must be cased with material with sufficient strength and functionality.
 Casing is the major structural component of a well.
 The cost of casing is a major part of the overall well cost, so selection of casing size, grade, connectors, and setting depth is a primary engineering and economic consideration.
 Conductor casing is the first string set below the structural casing (i.e., drive pipe or marine conductor run to protect loose near-surface formations and to enable circulation of drilling fluid).

+Progressing cavity pump systems are, in general, highly flexible in terms of their ability to function effectively in a diverse range of applications.
 As with other artificial-lift systems, the basic objective in the design of a PCP system is to select system components and operating parameters (e.g., pump speed) that can achieve the desired fluid production rates while not exceeding the mechanical performance capabilities of the equipment components to facilitate optimal service life and system value.
+When a PCP system is designed for a particular application, both the system components and operating environment must be considered to ensure that a suitable system design is achieved.
 Figure 1 presents a "design process" flow chart that outlines the many factors and considerations that should be addressed in the selection of an effective overall system configuration and operating strategy.
 At each step, the designer selects certain operating parameters or specific equipment components and must then assess the impacts of these decisions on system performance.
 For example, selection of a particular tubing size is based on such design considerations as flow losses and casing size.
-Some considerations apply to more than one decision, as is the case with flow losses that affect pump, tubing, and rod-string selection.

 The American Petroleum Institute (API) has numerous manufacturing requirements for tubing.
 Many API standards have also been adopted by the International Standards Organization (ISO).
 The tubing purchaser and designer should be aware of API requirements and testing procedures (see API Spec.
 All tubing should meet API minimum requirements.
 In critical wells, the purchaser may want to receive and review the manufacturer's test results.